Yingw97/attention-guided-convolutional-neural-network/README.md

 # Introduction
-This project is the open source code corresponding to all experiments in the paper "Automatic defect detection from tire radiography images based on attention-guided convolutional neural network".
+This project is the open source code corresponding of the model proposed in the paper "Automatic defect detection from tire radiography images based on attention-guided convolutional neural network".
+The code will be open source soon.